 Under no circumstance should you try to discover all the storage arrays available via the public network from the system running Appliance Manager.
 If you do this, Appliance Manager will assume you want it to manage all discovered storage arrays, which may lead to undesired consequences.

-If you have inadvertently auto-discovered storage arrays that you do not wish to manage via Appliance Manager, run the TPSSM GUI or smi tool and explicitly remove the undesired storage arrays.
+If you have inadvertently auto-discovered storage arrays that you do not wish to manage via Appliance Manager, run the TPSSM, ISSM EE, ISSM WE, or SMI GUI and explicitly remove the undesired storage arrays.